quieterkali/clojure-brave-true-reading-logs/README.md

-# clojure-brave-true-reading-logs
+# Clojure Brave True Reading Logs
-This repository is my daily report of Clojure for the brave and true reading
+This repository is my daily report of Clojure for the brave and true reading.